top of page

 Digitizing of the Antenna Pattern Picture

-In cases where the antenna pattern is presented as an image, the antenna pattern file can be prepared by digitizing this image.
+In cases where the antenna pattern is presented as an image, you can prepare an antenna pattern file by digitizing this image.

-In this case, the following actions are performed - you upload a file with a picture of a horizontal antenna pattern, mark several characteristic points on it, mark the center of the polar coordinate system and one or more levels in dB of the antenna pattern.
-Then the same operations must be done with the vertical antenna pattern, then fill in several fields with the antenna parameters and save the antenna pattern in the desired format.
+To do this, you can upload a file with a picture of a horizontal antenna pattern, mark several characteristic points on it, mark the center of the polar coordinate system, and one or more levels in dB of the antenna pattern.
+Then, you can perform the same operations with the vertical antenna pattern, fill in several fields with the antenna parameters, and save the antenna pattern in the desired format.

 Toolbar: